nfriedly/nfriedly.com/src/projects/2012-google-pagerank-lookup-tool-v1.md

 I needed a reliable pagerank lookup tool and all of the existing ones were unreliable and/or spammy.
 I built myself a clean, straightforward pagerank lookup tool that allows for multiple urls to be checked at once and also offers a JavaScript bookmarklet to check any individual page.

-The tool stores results in an SQLite database to avoid repetedly hitting Google's servers and keeps a "recent history" in the user's session.
+The tool stores results in an SQLite database to avoid repeatedly hitting Google's servers and keeps a "recent history" in the user's session.